 Students must avoid acquiring any information they do not need to do their job, and they cannot exchange student information they have learned while performing their job.
 Even a minor disclosure of information (e.g.: telling another student of someone's class schedule) may be a FERPA violation and may result in disciplinary action.
 Any information obtained on the job regarding students must remain in the workplace.

 If you are not satisfied with a student's performance, discuss your concerns with them, issue a verbal or written warning and specify a period of time in which you expect them to improve.
-If they are unable to meet your expectations, the student may be terminated.
+If they are unable to meet your expectations, the student may be terminated then notify Student Financial Assistance.
 In extreme cases, such as gross misconduct, you may terminate the student immediately, and you may refer them to the Dean of Students for further review of the circumstances.
 Gross misconduct includes, but is not limited to, theft of University property, harassment, violation of computer security policies and/or fraudulent reporting of hours worked.

 For information regarding student workers outside of the work-study program, please visit the Student Employment Guide for Supervisors.